Grounding, budget woes cloud F-35 warplane sales push in Australia

-After the latest grounding, a former Australian defense minister in the Labor government, Joel Fitzgibbon, criticized the country's military commanders for their "obsession" with the troubled F-35.
+After the latest grounding, a former Australian defence minister in the Labor government, Joel Fitzgibbon, criticised the country's military commanders for their "obsession" with the troubled F-35.

 "I think there is an almost obsession with the JSF within the uniformed ranks.
 This is their brand new toy," Fitzgibbon, who still holds a senior government role, told local media.

 Many defence insiders expect plans for a fleet of F-35s to be revised to feature 48 Super Hornets - 12 equipped as EA-18G Growlers with radar-jamming electronic weapons - and as few as 50 Joint Strike Fighters.

 A source familiar with the matter said Canberra's decision could come within the next three to six weeks.